anelbas/SecretVault/README.md

 - In the terminal you will get a message saying on which port it is running
 - Navigate to that port to see the front-end locally (localhost:portNumber)

-- To see the hosted front-end go to:
+- To see the hosted front-end go to: https://ec2-13-246-58-156.af-south-1.compute.amazonaws.com/
 - Extra documentation for the front-end can be found in github

 # SETTING UP THE BACK-END:
 - The database is running on a CloudFormation instance so you do not have do set up anything for that.
 See the ERD for the layout of the database.
+- The link to the hosted API (not much to see there but here it is): https://bwjbt1ijm4.execute-api.eu-west-1.amazonaws.com/Prod
 - The API is hosted on API Gateway but can be run locally by following these steps:
 	- Clone the main branch on this repo to an appropriate folder
 	- Ask one of the team members to send you the appsettings.json file